 For example, if you regularly interact with people who are supportive and encouraging towards you, then you’re much more likely to develop a positive self-image than if you’re regularly interacting with people who are negative and unsupportive.

 These relationships can reinforce the things that we see when we look in the mirror, regardless of whether the view we have of ourselves is completely distorted or not.

 Tips on How to Create a Positive Self-Image

 So now we know that our self-image isn’t fixed, and is influenced by many different aspects of our life, let’s talk about how we can work towards creating a positive self-image.

 As with many of the changes we try to make in our lives, there isn’t a quick fix that will work for everyone and help them improve their self-image.

-The first step is always about learning to accept and love ourselves.
+The first step is always about learning to love yourself.

-Remember, learning to love yourself is a long process.
+It’s a long process.
 You are a unique individual with unique strengths and weaknesses.
-You’ve come a long way from where you’ve started.
+You’ve come a long way from where you started.
 Appreciate that and use it to motivate you to go even further!

 Once you’re on this path, you may feel as though you want to invest more into improving your self-image.
 If you’re at this point, there are exercises that you can engage in to boost your self-image:

 1. Make a List of the Things You Like About Yourself